-My physical inspection of the roof void area above the extension was restricted due to the limited size of the space.
-No other parts of the roof timbers were visible.
+My physical inspection of the roof void area was restricted due to insulation material, the arrangement of the roof timbers and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.